 - exercise physiology examination and guidance as part of a rehabilitation programme, and/or; - diagnostics and treatment of injuries of the musculoskeletal system resulting from movement and/or strain.

-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.

 6.1.1 Conditionally qualifying treatments